lindenb/jvarkit/docs/VCFPolyX.md

       version is : 2.1 which is not compatible with bcftools/htslib (last checked 2019-11-15)
       Default: false
-    -n, --filter
-      if number of repeated bases is greater or equal to 'n' set a FILTER = (tag)
-      Default: -1
     --generate-vcf-md5
       Generate MD5 checksum for VCF output.
       Default: false